In2ItChicago/In2ItChicago/readme.md

 # In2It App

 ## Setup
-Detailed instructions for setup on Ubuntu are described in a separate section below.
-Other distributions may have slighly different requirements.
 ### Python
 For Windows, I recommend using [Anaconda](https://www.anaconda.com/download/) to manage your Python environments because it comes with a lot of packages preinstalled that are difficult to set up without Anaconda.
 For Mac and Linux, you can choose to use it if you'd like, but it's not as necessary.